iaminawe/AstroNot/memory-bank/progress.md

     - SocialLinks component for displaying social media links
     - Enhanced FeatureHero component to use Home Hero database
     - Updated Layout component to use Site Settings database
+    - Updated PostLayout component to use Author database
   - Integrated dynamic content in multiple places:
     - Social links in author bio, about page, and footer
     - Home hero section with customizable title, subtitle, description, image, and CTAs